mircealungu/mircea/README.md

 # News
 - June '26 - Focus Group at EuroPLOP, Kloster Irsee, Germany
-- Aug '25 - Workshop on Zeeguu at EuroCALL in Milano, Italy
+- Aug '25 - Workshop on Zeeguu at EuroCALL in Milaxno, Italy
 - Jun '25 - Presenting Zeeguu at the Polyglot Gathering in Brno, Czechia
 - Oct '24 - General Chair of Vissoft 2024 - in Flagstaff, Arizona.
 - Nov '23 - Awarded a 2M DKK Villum Experiment grant (🎉) to study the impact of hyper-personalized reading recommendations on the motivation of foreign language learners.
 Work will be done in the context of the [zeeguu](projects/zeeguu.md) project.